 Still a Problem

 He came back the next week.
-After a few days of relief, the pain had returned when he golfed.
+After a few days of relief, the pain returned when he golfed.
 Again, at the end of his swing.
 We chatted about the problem and discovered he had been dutiful with his self-care.
 He worked on his Forward-Head Posture.
 He had done his shoulder stretches.
 OK.
 So, we worked on refining the stretching.
 And, I went through a more detailed treatment of his shoulder and neck.
-The muscle released more completely, and his shoulder had notable changes in movement and reduction in pain.
+The muscle was released more completely, and his shoulder had notable changes in movement and a reduction in pain.

 Alas, he came back the next week.
 It was better, but still created a twinge of pain at the end of the swing.
 I have to say I was surprised that the problem was this stubborn.
 But I had more tools in my kit for things just like this.

 Integrative Craniosacral Works

 This time, I changed my approach.
 I had him stand and go through the motion.
 He had pain.
 I hadn’t treated this rotator cuff problem with craniostructural work but decided to track it down.
 Here is how that worked:

 I put him back on the table and tested the infraspinatus with Therapy Localization, a technique from Applied Kinesiology.
 Then, I tested his cranium until I found the associated spot.
 My testing said that it was along the coronal suture.
 I treated the suture with craniostructural releases.
 When I retested the infraspinatus, it didn’t localize (it tested as fixed).
 I had him get up and walk for a minute and then try the golf swing.
 It still hurt.
 It is important to remember that walking after treatment shifts the joints, and some pain will return.
 So, I went through this process several times during that session until he could finally get up, walk, and do his golf swing with no pain.